-National Institute of Environmental Health Sciences Understanding Pesticide Toxicity NIEHS-funded research on genetic factors that affect individual sensitivity to pesticide exposure paves the way for policy changes.
+Understanding Pesticide Toxicity NIEHS-funded research on genetic factors that affect individual sensitivity to pesticide exposure paves the way for policy changes.
 Exposure to a group of pesticides called organophosphates can contribute to neurodevelopmental problems, among other health challenges.32 Since 1989, the National Institute of Environmental Health Sciences (NIEHS) has supported research into the role of a gene called PON1, which helps protect people from the harmful effects of organophosphate exposure.
 Organophosphates disrupt communication between nerve cells.
 The PON1 protein plays a protective role in humans by detoxifying certain organophosphates before they can damage the nervous system.
 Some people are more sensitive to organophosphates than other people.
-Over time, investigators have learned that sensitivity depends on how much PON1 protein a person produces, and how effective the protein is at breaking down organophosphates.10-11 In 2018, a team of researchers funded partly by NIEHS recommended policy reforms to minimize people's exposure to the pesticide chlorpyrifos, an organophosphate.32 Three years later, the U.S. Environmental Protection Agency (EPA) banned the use of chlorpyrifos on all food sold in the country.33 "Our work on PON1 helped inform the EPA decision," said longtime NIEHS grantee Clement Furlong, Ph.D., who, with collaborator Lucio Costa, Ph.D., has studied PON1 for decades.
+Over time, investigators have learned that sensitivity depends on how much PON1 protein a person produces, and how effective the protein is at breaking down organophosphates.10-11 In 2018, a team partly funded by NIEHS made recommendations to decision makers to minimize people's exposure to the pesticide chlorpyrifos.32 Three years later, the U.S. Environmental Protection Agency (EPA) determined chlorpyrifos was not safe for use on food sold in the country.33 "Our work on PON1 helped inform the EPA decision," said longtime NIEHS grantee Clement Furlong, Ph.D., who, with collaborator Lucio Costa, Ph.D., has studied PON1 for decades.